 The other evening we were talking about, or instead dissecting what we liked about her book.
 We kept coming back to her creative use with flavors, and how she is confident to combine flavors together that others would never think of doing.
 She calls it a Mash-Up!
 We related to how she uses travel as an inspiration for cooking.
 That is one of the things we love about traveling, too; coming home and trying to make the same flavorful dishes that we enjoyed abroad.

 We love how she breaks down the recipe sections into brunch ideas (which if you follow her on social media, weekend brunch is a big thing), down to vintage classics and modern drive-thru recipes that have been reinvented.
 As well, there are kitchen tips and variations for recipes.
 There is definitely something for everyone.

-We highly recommend Modern Comfort Cooking for any home cook who is looking for new recipe ideas; as well, it would make an excellent gift for those who are just beginning to learn to cook; easy recipes that are rich in flavor and refreshing!
+We cannot recommend Modern Comfort Cooking enough for any home cook who is looking for new recipe ideas; as well, it would make an excellent gift for those who are just beginning to learn to cook; easy recipes that are rich in flavor and refreshing!

 - 3 slices bacon

 - 1⁄2 cup (99 g) peeled and chopped carrots

 - 1 cup (251 g) chopped yellow onion

 - 1 lb (450 g) cauliflower head, chopped into florets